City of Clayton, MO

 Robbery: The taking, or attempting to take, anything of value under confrontational circumstances from the control, custody, or care of another person by force or threat of force or violence and/or by putting the victim in fear of immediate harm.

-Burglary: The unlawful entry into a building or other structure with the intent to commit a felony or a theft.
+Burglary: The unlawful entry into a building or other structure with the intent to commit a felony or theft.

 Motor Vehicle Theft: The theft of a motor vehicle.